 Our mastery of elementary mathematics (addition, subtraction, multiplication, division) has perhaps made us presumptuous enough to disregard higher math (Fourier transfers, and the like) that are used to calculate relative time.
 We think we have it all figured out because we can multiply twenty-four hours by six sunsets and sunrises, even though, according to Genesis One, the sun hadn’t been created until the fourth “sunset.”
 Add another complicating fact that at the north and south poles, there is only one sunrise and sunset per year.
 A further complication is that on the planet Mercury, there is less than one sunrise and sunset per year – i.e., a day (one complete rotation of a planet around its axis) is longer than a year (one complete revolution of a planet around the sun).
 From which of these perspectives would you like to define time, or our neat little package called a day?

 Science is our attempt to understand the physical world around us.
 It is our grasping at truth about material substance and natural phenomenon.
-It generally does a good job at this, but it is important to note that science has absolutely nothing to say about the immaterial world and supernatural forces.
-(For example, I chuckle at some of the materialist assertions made by Carl Sagan in Pale Blue Dot.)
-Thanks to science, our understanding of cosmic physics now enables us to more fully appreciate the creation of the universe.
+It generally does a very good job at this, but it is important to note that science has absolutely nothing to say about the immaterial world and supernatural forces.
+For example, I chuckle at some of the presumptuous materialist assertions made by Carl Sagan in Pale Blue Dot (e.g., in the Hubble photos, he points out that we cannot see God — yes, the invisible God).
+Science can provide all the answers as long as we dismiss half the questions.
+But thanks to science, our understanding of cosmic physics now enables us to more fully appreciate the creation of the universe.

 A couple generations ago (in the 1950s), the general consensus of the scientific community agreed with Aristotle’s ancient presumption.
 They believed that the universe had no beginning; it has always been here.
 “In the beginning…” was complete nonsense.
 This was partly because admitting a beginning implies that there was someone who had to begin it.
-They are slowly coming around.
+(From where did that dense particle come that exploded into our universe?)
+The scientific community is coming around.
 They now acknowledge the truth contained in the first three words of the Bible.
 Acknowledging what we call the “Big Bang” was indeed a big step, and a step in the right direction.
 Why should we bar their way to the Bible’s fourth word with our rigid perception of time?

 I firmly believe that history will look upon the church of the early twenty-first century and view us the way we roll our eyes and wonder what was wrong with the church of Galileo’s time.
 Why did they choose that particular hill to die on (or in some cases, to have “heretics” die on)?